 Typically, one of two scenarios occurs: you either say “no problem” and agree to swap seats; or you politely decline.
 Simple enough, right?

 Not always.
-FlyerTalk members relate their seat swap request “horror stories” — and while seat swap requests may not be as nefarious as people who poach seats which have already been assigned to other passengers, some of them are experiences which many of us would rather forget.
+Seemingly endless horror stories abound pertaining to requests to swap seats — and while seat swap requests may not be as nefarious as people who poach seats which have already been assigned to other passengers, some of them are experiences which many of us would rather forget.

 What if someone wanted to swap a seat with you — but the assigned seat of that person was located in a different cabin than your seat?
 While it might be a “no-brainer” if you were sitting in a middle seat at the rear of the aircraft and the person willing to trade with you was seated in the premium class cabin — yeah, right, that will happen — what are the chances of you obliging if the seat locations were reversed?